-Free groundwater was not observed in the borings upon completion, indicating that groundwater at the site at the time of the exploration was either below the terminated depths of the borings, or that the soils encountered are relatively impermeable.
-Although free water was not encountered at this time, water can be present within the depths explored during other times of the year depending upon climatic and rainfall conditions.
+Free water was observed in some borings namely B-1 and B-2.
+The water was measured at depths between 14.5 feet and 18 feet.
+It should be noted that saturated soils were identified during laboratory analysis at depths as shallow as 3 to 5 feet below the ground surface.
 Additionally, discontinuous zones of perched water may exist within the overburden materials and/or at the contact with bedrock.
 The water level measurements presented in this report are the levels that were measured at the time of PSI's field activities.